-Though a few homes remain in rural Karnes County, Helena is a ghost town—killed, so they say, by one gunfight too many.
-Helena was established in 1852 near the famed Chihuahua Trail and the Indianola-San Antonio Road.
-During a saloon shooting one night in 1884, 20-year-old Emmett Butler, son of the area's wealthiest rancher, Col. William Butler, was killed.
-Unable to determine who fired the fatal shot, Butler vowed to kill the town that killed his son.
-He persuaded the railroad, then building across South Texas, to bypass Helena by offering free land miles away.
-As other towns sprang up along the railroad, Helena lost its role as county seat and its citizens drifted away.
-An old courthouse and silent ruins are testimony to Butler's vow.
-On Texas 80 between Karnes City and Gillett.
+Though a few homes remain in rural Karnes County, Helena is a ghost town--killed, so they say, by one gunfight too many.
+Helena was established in 1852.
+During a saloon shooting in 1884, 20-year-old Emmett Butler, son of the area's wealthiest rancher, Col. William Butler, was killed.
+Unable to find who fired the fatal shot, Butler vowed to kill the town that killed his son.
+He persuaded the railroad to bypass Helena by offering free land miles away.
+Helena lost its role as the county seat and its citizens drifted away.

 South Padre Island